 “We had a great time making this record,” asserts Shuffield.
 “Working fast was really positive for us, because we had a lot of adrenaline going and there was no wasted time.
 A lot of the stuff we did was one or two takes of all three of us playing together in the same room.
 You can’t really do that as a new band, but the fact that we’ve been together so long creates a certain unspoken communication that saves a lot of time.”

-Pop-rockers FASTBALL are gearing up for a summer tour following the release of their sixth studio album “Step into the Light,” due out this week!
+Pop-rockers FASTBALL are gearing up for a summer tour following the release of their sixth studio album “Step into the Light,” just released!
 With nearly 20 years of musical explorations and milestones under its belt, Fastball remains one of the most consistent and continuously celebrated rock bands on the road these days.